Alan Faneca: Arizona Cardinals

 Faneca agreed to terms with the Arizona Cardinals on a one-year, $2.5 million deal, which included a $300,000 signing bonus and a $100,000 workout bonus, and reunited him with his former Steelers coach Ken Whisenhunt and offensive line coach Russ Grimm.

 Retirement

 Faneca retired on May 10, 2011, ending his distinguished career with nine Pro Bowl appearances, eight All-Pro selections, and a Super Bowl ring.

 In recognition of the weight-related health issues experienced by many retired players, he has lost over 100 pounds since his retirement.
 In February 2014, Faneca successfully completed the New Orleans Rock 'n' Roll Marathon with a finish time of 3:56:17.

 On February 6, 2021, he was inducted into the Pro Football Hall of Fame.

 Personal life

 Faneca married Julie Kuchta of Virginia Beach, whom he met as a freshman at LSU.
 They have three children.
 In 2021, he was named head coach of football at Frank W. Cox High School in Virginia Beach.
 Faneca stepped down as coach on 19 December 2022 after leading Cox High to a 16–8 record over two seasons.
+On May 7, 2026 he was introduced as Offensive Line Coach at St. Paul's School (Louisiana) where his son, Burton, is on the team.